 Someone I know suffers with anxiety and depression – she also has two dogs.
 This person lives alone and the dogs provide much needed companionship.
-The dogs also have needs which means she has to take them out for walks whether or not she chooses to.
+The dogs also have needs which means she has to take them out for walks, whether or not she wants to.
 Twice a day this lady gets fresh air and exercise when she might otherwise hide away.

 There’s little doubt in her mind that caring for these animals provides her with a much needed focus and that her mood is so much better than it might otherwise be.
 It represents just one instance of an unsung therapeutic relationship and there must be countless others.